 Whether you prefer Chinese or Japanese food, you’re likely familiar with Soy Sauce, derived from soy paste.
 Soy sauce has been around a long time in America and around the world.
 But even if you’ve used Soy sauce at your favorite restaurant or found it included in your Monday night takeout food, you may not have bothered to check the ingredients list.

 With all the controversy today over chemicals and antibiotics that end up in the animals that reach our tables, many people are exploring vegan diets.
-So, what’s in soy sauce, how is it made, what is it used for, and is soy sauce vegan?
+So, what’s in soy sauce, how is it made, what is it used for?

 What’s in Soy Sauce?

 There are of course many different variants of soy sauce.
 But basically, it’s a liquid condiment formed from soybeans, wheat, and other ingredients.
 There is a version called, “Tamari” which is made with little or no wheat.
 In fact, many people feel that Tamari brings a richer, deeper flavor than standard soy sauce.
 To determine what’s in soy sauce, you do have to consider the brand name and check the ingredients list carefully.

 The basic soy sauce recipe included the following ingredients:

 There are some popular store brands such as La Choy, who add ingredients such as caramel coloring and corn syrup to their soy sauce recipes.
 Most manufacturers do add some type of preservatives such as Potassium Sorbate or Sodium Benzoate.

 There are different types of soy sauce.
 Dark soy sauce is commonly found in the International section of your local supermarket.
 When rice wine, such as Mirin, is added to soy sauce, it creates a sweeter, “light” soy sauce.
 Asian markets may carry several different Chinese varieties of both “light” and dark” soy sauce.